Aller au contenu principal Aller à la navigation

 The Importance of Glassware in Wine Tasting

 Wine is a living, subtle, and complex product.
 Its aromatic and gustatory expression depends not only on its terroir, grape variety, and vintage, but also on the vessel in which it is served.
-The glass is not a mere accessory: it acts as a revealer.
+The glass is not a mere accessory—it acts as a revealer, amplifying freshness, precision, and aromatic nuances.

 • For red wines:

-• • Young, fruity wines (Beaujolais, Burgundy Pinot Noir) are best expressed in medium-sized bowls that enhance freshness and red-fruit notes.
+• • Young, fruity reds (Beaujolais, Burgundy Pinot Noir) are best in medium-sized bowls, enhancing freshness and red-fruit notes.

-• • Great wines for ageing (Bordeaux, Rhône Syrah) require large balloon-shaped glasses that allow optimal aeration and full revelation of tannins.
+• • Great wines for ageing (Bordeaux, Rhône Syrah) require large balloon-shaped glasses for optimal aeration and tannin development.

 • For white wines:

-• • Lively and aromatic wines (Loire Sauvignon, Alsace Riesling) unfold in narrow glasses that preserve tension and freshness.
+• • Lively, aromatic whites (Loire Sauvignon, Alsace Riesling) shine in narrow glasses that preserve tension.

-• • Full-bodied whites for ageing (Burgundy Chardonnay, Meursault, Corton‑Charlemagne) benefit from broader glasses that reveal richness and oak-driven nuances.
+• • Full-bodied whites for ageing (Burgundy Chardonnay, Meursault, Corton‑Charlemagne) benefit from broader glasses, revealing richness and oak nuances.

-• • A young wine calls for narrower glassware to concentrate primary aromas.
+• • Young wines call for narrower glasses to concentrate primary aromas.

-• • A mature wine prefers a wider opening to release its complexity.
+• • Mature wines prefer a wider opening to release tertiary complexity.

-This logic applies fully to Champagne, which is at once a wine of finesse and complexity.
+This logic applies fully to Champagne, a wine of finesse and complexity, where bubbles, aromas, and texture are all influenced by the glass.

 Leading Glassware Brands for Champagne